RealmRazer/hollowed_blight/content/World Knowledge/Magic.md

   - knowledge
 ---
 # Description
 Magic is a gift in [[Klei]].
-Those who are blessed with an aptitude for sorcery follow only one of a few routes: they are scouted and sent to the magic tower [[Anthioc|The Symposium]] in [[Trord]], sequestered away at home to practice smaller crafts away authoritative eyes as hedge mages, or they abandon the practice to live a simpler life.
+Those who are blessed with an aptitude for sorcery follow only one of a few routes: they are scouted and sent to the magic tower [[Anthioc|The Symposium]] in [[Trord]], go to study magic and its applications in [[Lantrik]], sequester away at home to practice smaller crafts away authoritative eyes as hedge mages, or they abandon the practice to live a simpler life.

 Magic brings about a great power, bending the forces of the world with sorcery and other emotional magic.
 Human society and those who take part in it are "heavily encouraged" to register their names, and location of practice with [[Anthioc]], where they are also loosely monitored by nations they travel to.
 While a system is put into place to keep the public safe, the time and technology of [[Klei]] does not allow for a flawless practice.
 Incidents have arisen in the past lending to lowered sentiment and fear of those who practice sorcery.